nautobot/nautobot/.github/ISSUE_TEMPLATE/feature_request_beta.md

 ---
-name: ✨ Feature Request - (Coming July 2021)
+name: "✨ Feature Request - (Coming July 2021)"
-about: [BETA] Propose a new Nautobot feature or enhancement
+about: "[BETA] Propose a new Nautobot feature or enhancement"

 ---